pabloem/Server.js/README.md

 Note that crashed or killed workers are always replaced automatically.

+### Using the `LiveHdtDatasource`
+The `LiveHdtDatasource` was developed by [Pablo Estrada](http://github.com/pabloem/) as part of a project for the Google Summer of Code of 2015.
+This datasource allows the Linked Data Fragments Server to keep an updated version of the DBPedia, while still being scalable.

+The `LiveHdtDatasource` used an HDT file as data source.
+It periodically polls the [DBPedia Live Feed](http://live.dbpedia.org/changesets/) for updates to the DBPedia dataset.
+When there are new updates, it downloads them and inserts them in temporary databases; which are used along with the base HDT file.
+Then, it periodically generates a new HDT file, that incorporates the changesetss it had downloaded previously.

+The `LiveHdtDatasource` requires a 'workspace' directory for its temporary databases, and the newly generated HDT files.
+It is recommended that after first initialization, the `LiveHdtDatasource` is allowed to manage its workspace independently.

+A LiveHdtDatasource requires the following settings to be configured to run properly:
+* `pollingInterval` - This is the period, in minutes, between each polling for new changesets in the DBPecia Live Feed.
+* `regeneratingInterval` - This is the period, in minutes, between each time the HDT is regenerated.
+* `file` - This is the HDT file containing the data.
+The `LiveHdtDatasource` will ignore, and delete the file once a new HDT file has been generated.
+* `workspace` - This is the workspace directory where the `LiveHdtDatasource` manages its data.
+The directory must exist.
+* `latestChangeset` - This is the latest changeset that has been added to the HDT file, written as 'Year/Month/Day/Number'.
+It's very important to add this information.
+* `addedTriplesDb`/`removedTriplesDb` - These are the added/removed triples databases.
+It defaults to 'added.db', and 'removed.db' within the workspace.
+* `regeneratorScript` - This is the script that regenerates the HDT file.
+It defaults to `./consolidate.sh` in the `bin/` directory.

+The default regenerator script uses the [hdt-iris](http://github.com/pabloem/hdt-iris), so it is recommended to install it, and add its appropriate location in the `bin/consolidate.sh` file.

 ### _(Optional)_ Set up a reverse proxy

 A typical Linked Data Fragments server will be exposed